bondrtait/JavaBasicTasks/README.md

 # JavaBasicTasks
-This is the project learning project
+This is the learning project